turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 * Understand how to tell your professional story through your resume
 * Build a working draft of your resume with these components:

+After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/rSWwn2QFQL3ZsDhr7).

+## Overviev
+This PD lesson will focus on creating a technically focused resume that represented your unique professional brand as a career changer and experienced turned software developer.
+Your resume draft will include most of the following resume sections:
-   * Complete contact details, title, and optional headline
+   * Customized header with contact details, title, and optional headline
    * Optional Resume summary to connect the dots as a career changer
    * Skills and Keywords that are industry-specific
    * Technical Projects that have consistent formats and show accomplishments
    * Education section that includes Turing's Certificate of Completion

-After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/rSWwn2QFQL3ZsDhr7).

-## Overviev
+ ## Directions

-Review how to create a tech resume and comply with the Applicant Tracking System.
-As you follow along, we recommend taking notes.
+   * As you follow along, we recommend taking notes.
    * Allow yourself about 30 mins (each video is between one and three minutes) to complete the video portion of the following lesson.
    * We recommend scheduling time on your calendar and using dedicated PD work time to complete the entire lesson.

 ## Intro to Creating a Techically Focused Resume
-This PD lesson will focus on how to create a technically focused resume that represents your unique professional brand as a career changer and professional, turned software developer.
+As a new software developer, what kind of story do you want your resume to tell about you?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V0N-0d6Wa0w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-As a new software developer, what kind of story do you want your resume to tell about you?

 #### Section 1: Contents of a Technical Resume include:
 1. Contact information, title, and headline (optional)